risk-first/website/Communication-Risk.md

 ![Communication Protocols Risks](images/generated/risks/communication/communication_protocol_risks.png)

 Hopefully, the above example gives an indication of the usefulness of protocols within software.
 But for every protocol we use, we have [Protocol Risk](Communication-Risk#protocol-risk).
-This is a problem in human communication protocols, but it's really common in computer communication because we create protocols _all the time_ in software.
+While this is a problem in human communication protocols, it's really common in computer communication because we create protocols _all the time_ in software.

 For example, as soon as we define a Javascript function (called **b** here), we are creating a protocol for other functions (**a** here) to use it: